-Through this offer only, you are able to acquire this coverage while bypassing the full medical underwriting process.
+Through this offer only, you and your spouse/domestic partner are able to acquire this coverage while bypassing the full medical underwriting/EOI process.
 You will not have to undergo a physical exam, give blood or urine, or submit to a cognitive test.
 You may need to answer a few health history questions depending on your age and/or benefit amount selected.
 This offer includes the EZ Value option (for those age 60 or younger) through which benefit amount increases at a rate equivalent to an incremental \$1 of weekly premium on each anniversary date for the first ten years of the policy.
-There is no additional underwriting required for these increases and they may be declined/cancelled at any time.
+There is no additional underwriting/EOI required for these increases and they may be declined/cancelled at any time.